Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Results

 \subsection{Mechanisms underlying long timescales}

-To understand the mechanisms underlying the difference in the performance of networks trained under single and multi-head curricula, we study how single-neuron and network-mediated timescales change with increasing task difficulty.
+To uncover the mechanisms underlying the difference between the two curricula, we study how $\tau$, $\tnet$, $\tpop$ and recurrent weights change with increasing task difficulty $N$.
 One can expect that as the timescale of the task (mediated by $N$) increases, neurons would develop longer timescales to integrate the relevant information.
-Such long timescales can arise either by directly modulating $\tau$ for each neuron or through recurrent interactions between neurons reflected in $\tnet$.
-Thus, we investigate how $\tau$ and $\tnet$ change with $N$ as each curriculum progresses.
+Such long timescales can arise either by directly modulating $\tau$ for each neuron or through recurrent interactions between neurons reflected in $\tnet$ and $\tpop$.

-The two curricula adjust their single-neuron timescales to $N$ in distinct ways (\fig\ref{fig4}b).
-For the single-head curriculum, the mean and variance of $\tau$ increase with $N$, suggesting that not only do single-neuron timescales become longer as the memory requirement grows, but they also become more heterogeneous.
-We obtain similar results for networks trained without curriculums (\suppfig\ref{suppfig:no-curr-tau}).
-These results align with previous findings that the heterogeneity of single-neuron timescales improves networks' performance in temporal tasks \cite{perez-nieves_neural_2021}.
-On the contrary, we find that in multi-head networks, the average $\tau$ decreases with $N$, approaching $k=1$ as the curriculum progresses.
-Similar results can be obtained when $k>1$ (i.e. $\tau \to k$, \suppsec\ref{app:rescaling}).
-The trend of $\tau \to 1$ for high $N$ is consistent with the fact that the multi-head networks with fixed $\tau = 1$ performed as well as the networks with trained $\tau$.
-Consequently, in these networks, the memory of each neuron only depends on the previous state of other neurons and not on its past state.
+\textbf{Dependence of $\tau$ on $N$:} The two curricula adjust their $\tau$ to $N$ in distinct ways: single-head networks increase their $\tau$ with $N$, but multi-head networks prefer $\tau \to1$ (\fig\ref{fig4}b).
+For the single-head curriculum, the mean and variance of $\tau$ increase with $N$, suggesting that not only $\tau$s become longer as the memory requirement grows, but they also become more heterogeneous.
+We obtain similar results for networks trained without curriculum (\suppfig\ref{suppfig:no-curr-tau}).
+On the contrary, in multi-head networks, the average $\tau$ decreases with $N$, approaching $\tau=1$.
+The trend of $\tau \to 1$ is consistent with the fact that multi-head networks with fixed $\tau = 1$ performed as well as networks with trained $\tau$.